CondeNast/hangar/README.md

 ### start(\[callback\])
-Start and open a connection to the cache
+Start and open a connection to the cache.
+Note, `start()` is an asynchronous operation.
+Whether you provide an error-handling callback or not, all read/write operations will be queued until the backing datastore is fully opened.

 Example: